aliciama16/is262a/README.md

 "Data Management and Practice" is a hands-on, applied introduction to how researchers and the information professionals who support them plan, organize, document, share, and preserve data so it remains findable, accessible, interoperable, and reusable (FAIR) over time.

+As we go through our GitHub tutorial today, if you fall behind please follow the [GitHub walkthrough](https://github.com/aliciama16/is262a/blob/main/GitHub_Walkthrough.md).

 ## Further GitHub Resources
 Feel free to further contribute to this list!